Tori Kelly: 2019–2022: Inspired by True Events and other projects

-2023–present: Tori
+2023–present: Tori and God Must Really Love Me

 In February 2023, Kelly performed a rendition of "Hallelujah" alongside Andrea Bocelli for Bocelli's music special The Journey: A Music Special from Andrea Bocelli.
 In March, it was announced that Kelly had signed with Epic Records, and released her first release under the label, "Missin U", which sampled the 2000s single "Fill Me In" by Craig David.
-On her new sound, Kelly noted that she "wanted to go back in time" and revisit R&B and hip-hop sounds popularized by 90s and mid-2000s artists like Destiny's Child, Aaliyah, Missy Elliot, and TLC.
+On her new sound, Kelly noted that she "wanted to go back in time" and revisit R&B and hip-hop sounds popularized by 90s and mid-2000s artists like Destiny's Child, Aaliyah, Missy Elliott, and TLC.
 On July 28, 2023, Kelly released her fourth EP, Tori under Epic and singer-songwriter Jon Bellion's record label Beautiful Mind.
 A deluxe reissue of the EP was also released with three live recordings.

 In February 2024, Kelly released the single "High Water" and announced her fifth studio album, Tori.
 The album was released on April 5, 2024.
 A deluxe edition was released on October 11, 2024.

+In May 2026, Kelly announced the release of her sixth studio album God Must Really Love Me, which was released on June 12, 2026.